mjkern/67272-Windows-Setup/instructions.md

     1) Enable the feature

-        Open windows powershell and enter:
+        Open windows powershell as an administrator and enter:
         ```
         Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
         ```